 Unfortunately, old-style firewalls and single authentication practices aren’t capable of protecting against intrusions through these newly opened portals.
 Too many companies still rely on them, however, to protect their digital assets.

 It’s now apparent that old-style security practices won’t work against 21st Century cyber hackers, but those aren’t the only barriers to achieving true ‘cloud security.’
 How the cloud and its related ‘security’ systems evolved and were implemented over time have caused their own style of attack vector.
 These, too, must be addressed to optimize the cloud asset investment fully.

 Cloud service providers are quite clear about their role in cloud-based security practices: they share that responsibility with their tenants.
-Cloud vendors absolutely provide technical defenses over the systems and assets they control, but it is their tenants who determine which data, apps, and procedures to upload to (or build in - 'native') the cloud and who and what has the opportunity to access them.
-And it is precisely this split of control that cybercriminals bank on when searching for their next victim
+Cloud vendors absolutely provide technical defenses over the systems and assets they control, but it is their tenants who determine which data, apps, and procedures to upload (build in – ‘native’) to the cloud and who and what has the opportunity to access them.
+And it is precisely this split of control that cybercriminals bank on when searching for their next victim.

 A misconfigured infrastructure is one of the leading causes of breaches and cyber attacks in the cloud-native environment.
 In today’s complex cloud constellations, where there is often more than one cloud vendor providing services, ensuring both correct and efficient connections across the workload is critical for both proper function and security.
 When those connections are misconfigured, or there are too many solutions or supporting systems in place for a single security program to manage, losses are going to happen.